betaglot/betaglot/docs/guide/Systema/Overview.md

 ## Differentiate(Theoria, Praktik)

+> theory refers to the construction of theories and the explicit knowledge derived from them, while practice involves the understanding and implementation of practical knowledge in real-world situations

 "Theory" is consistently misunderstood and misused.
 How to point this out without judgement?
 In the Ivory Tower is the last place that BETAGLOTs need to be.

 Knowing how to solve a problem isn't the same as actually solving the problem.
 Knowing how to draw an equilateral triangle doesn't result in an actual triangle on paper.
 You must put the knowledge into practice.

 You can't have Practice in the encyclopedia.
-Practice only exists in the Tutorial Section.
+Practice only exists in the Akademeia Section.

 > When we try to think our way out of bad situations to avoid getting hurt, we become engaged in trying to think of a solution instead of acting on one